Budibase/website/content/blog/5-marketing-strategy-tips.md

 Clear and well-defined objectives are easily translated to your team members.
 You want everyone on the same page with your objectives; Sailing towards the sunset in sweet harmony.
 One strange observation I’ve made over time, is business owners seem to scare away from quantifying their objectives.
 Don’t scare away!
 Objectives are not there to catch you out, they are there to keep you driving in the one direction - and who doesn’t love achieving their objectives!
 If you don’t achieve your objective, ask yourself why and calculate the difference, and input your learning into your next objectives.
 You’ll get there in the end.
 Always learning, always growing.

-All tasks Peter and I complete are focused on getting closer to Belfast Marketing’s objectives.
-This blog post, for example, will hopefully drive visitors to our website, grow membership and our Facebook presence once shared.

 Take a few seconds, close your eyes and ask yourself what’s the most important focus for your company right now?

 Answering that question is a super way to figure out your first objective.